youngskilled/js-remooz/README.md

 ### Changelog ###

+**Version 1.9.0**
+zoomImg now takes a keyword for when the zoom function should just take the image that is currently being targeted.
+Useful if all images are visible.
+Also fixed is a bug for top when scroll enabled.
+Css is now set to `top: 0`.

 **Version 1.8.1**
 Added a property to control image movement when in zoom mode, now possible to scroll.
 Added a property to allow image to be opened in the same window.
 It is a window.location so for the user to get back to the current screen must navigate back.
 Changed the touch to be more sensitive now movement must be less than 40px.